inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

-The Da Vinci DTR Test Kit Full EHR Suite validates the conformance of SMART apps to the STU 2 version of the HL7® FHIR®
+The Da Vinci DTR Test Kit Full EHR Suite validates the conformance of Full EHRs to the STU 2 version of the HL7® FHIR®
 [Da Vinci Documentation Templates and Rules (DTR) Implementation Guide](https://hl7.org/fhir/us/davinci-dtr/STU2/).